harmony 鸿蒙UIAbility Lifecycle

 // Release UI resources.

-// Unsubscribe from the WindowStage events such as having or losing focus in the onWindowStageDestroy() callback.
+// Unsubscribe from the WindowStage events (having or losing focus, switching to the foreground or background, or becoming interactive or non-interactive in the foreground) in the onWindowStageWillDestroy() callback.

 try {